harrywhitehouse/slate/source/index.html.md

 ## Authentication

-All RBAPI must be authenticated.
-RBAPI uses basic HTTP authentication to authenticate user requests.
+All API calls must be authenticated.
+API uses basic HTTP authentication to authenticate user requests.
 The username and the password are the email and the password associated with the user's account created on the RedBrick247 website (www.redbrick247.com).

 ## Request-Response Structure and Multiple Carriers

-The structure of the RBAPI has been designed to support multiple carriers, and to easily allow developers to switch between carriers while keeping common sections unchanged.
+The structure of the API has been designed to support multiple carriers, and to easily allow developers to switch between carriers while keeping common sections unchanged.
 For example, the address and dimensions sections are universal and their structure wouldn't change between carrier A and carrier B. Carrier specific data is passed in carrier specific attributes.
 For example, a USPS shipping label which includes signature confirmation is included in the usps attribute ("usps" : { ..., "services" : ["SignatureConfirmation"] }).

 Responses follow the same structure.
 Shipping metadata which is carrier specific is returned in carrier specific attributes.

-Currently the RBAPI supports the following carriers: USPS.
+Currently the API supports the following carriers: USPS.

 # Labels